 For children with special needs, the switch-adapted toys made during the workshops help to enhance their learning and educational opportunities and gain independence in activities of daily living.
 For example, a switch-adapted toy enables a child with special needs to play independently and learn through play, and his/her therapist is also able to use the same switch adapted toy to motivate him/her during therapy, to improve his/her physical and cognitive.

-At the end of the event, all assistive devices created were donated to charities providing special education for children with disabilities such as AWWA School, Cerebral Palsy Alliance Singapore (CPAS) and Rainbow School.
+At the end of the event, all assistive devices created were donated to charities providing special education for children with disabilities such as Rainbow Centre Singapore, Cerebral Palsy Alliance Singapore and AWWA.

-A very meaningful and enjoyable event where i discovered how engineering can play a part in doing good for someone.MAE Club Participant
+A very meaningful and enjoyable event where I discovered how engineering can play a part in doing good for someone.Benedict Yeo, Special Projects Officer

 About Mechanical and Aerospace Engineering Club (MAE Club)